Working with college students that have disabilities has been personally rewarding and emotional therapy for me.

 I continued my education so that I could become a better educator.
 I earned a second master’s degree, this time in education.
 I am an unlikely person to be an educator.
 The odds were against me because I was tagged with societies label of having a learning disability and not likely to be successful.
 I just learn differently than others and this seems to confuse many educators and even our society when tagged with a learning disability label.

-I am currently in the last stages of earning my doctoral degree in education.
 For someone with dyslexia, my academic path has not been traditional and a person like me forces higher learning to rethink preconceived assumptions of who can be admitted to the club.

 I have received a teaching excellence award and a creativity award from two different accredited institutions of higher learning.
 Teaching is an art and science.
 You cannot fake passion in front of students.
 Having dyslexia has made me compassionate and a better educator because I believe in my student’s success.
 If they put in the effort, we can get there together.